 If the Director of the Commission dismisses a complaint, the complainant may file a Request for Review to the Chief, pursuant to section 26 of the Alberta Human Rights Act.

-In 2021-22, 110 Requests for Review were filed.
-For 94 complaints, the Chief agreed (or upheld) the Director's dismissal and the files were closed.
-For the remaining 16. the Chief disagreed (or overturned) the dismissal and the complaints proceeded to Tribunal.
+In 2023-24, 79 Requests for Reviews were decided.
+For 71 complaints, the Chief agreed (or upheld) with the Director's dismissal and the files were closed.
+For six complaints, the Chief disagreed (or overturned) with the dismissal and the complaints proceeded to Tribunal.
+The remaining two complaints settled before a review decision was made.

 Tribunal Process

-- 14 closed as a result of a tribunal hearing (7 merit, 7 no merit)
+- 25 closed as a result of a tribunal hearing

 The Commission informs and educates the public on human rights principles, their rights and responsibilities under Alberta's human rights legislation, and the Commission's programs and services.

-- Informed 3,360 people subscribed to our online newsletter, Alberta Human Rights Information Service, keeping subscribers informed about recent Tribunal decisions, Commission news and events, significant human rights dates, and related human rights information
+- Informed 3,298 people subscribed to our online newsletter, Alberta Human Rights Information Service, about recent Tribunal decisions, Commission news and events, significant human rights dates, and related human rights information

-- Collaborated with partner organizations on several initiatives that address hate, racism, discrimination, and inequity, including the Coalitions Creating Equity (CCE) initiative and the Alberta Hate Crimes Committee (AHCC).
+- Collaborated with partner organizations on several initiatives addressing hate, racism, and inequity, including the Coalitions Creating Equity (CCE) initiative, Stop Hate AB, and PolicyWise